BendingSpoons/katana-swift/README.md

 let store = Store<CounterState>(interceptor: [observerInterceptor])
 ```

-Note that when intercepting a side effect using an `ObserverInterceptor`, the return value of the dispatchable is not availble to the interceptor itself.
+Note that when intercepting a side effect using an `ObserverInterceptor`, the return value of the dispatchable is not available to the interceptor itself.

 ## What about the UI?